acquia/aws-cli-helpers/README.md

 rds_port_from_instance_id "$instance_id"
 ```

-Note: Use the `resource_id_from_logical_id` to get the instance ID if RDS is
+Note: Use `resource_id_from_logical_id` to get the instance ID if RDS is managed
-managed via CloudFormation.
+via CloudFormation.